atom-archive/xray/docs/architecture/002_shared_workspaces.md

 # Shared workspaces

-## MVP
+## Current features

-We want to host one or more workspaces on a remote server via a headless instance of Xray.
-Then we want to connect to the server from a client Xray instance and open one of these remote workspaces in a new window.
-Once open, we should be able to use the file finder to open buffers.
-A second client opening the same buffer should be able to make concurrent edits.
+An instance of `xray_server` can host one or more shared workspaces, which can be accessed by other `xray_server` instances over the network.
+Currently, when connecting to a remote peer, we automatically open its first shared workspace in a window on the client.
+The client can use the file finder to locate and open any file in the shared workspace's project.
+When multiple participants open a buffer for the same file, their edits are replicated to other collaborators in real time.

 ### Server

-* `xray --headless foo/ bar/ --listen 8888` starts the Xray server listening on port 8888.
+* `xray foo/ bar/ --listen 8888` starts the Xray server listening on port 8888.
+* The `--headless` flag can be passed to create a server that only hosts workspaces for other clients and does not present its own UI.

 ### Basic client experience